Hi |

 BCF Bulk Continuous Filament - Bulked continuous filament yarns are synthetic yarns processed by a mechanical means to fluff them out before tufting or weaving.

-Berber - Term popularly used to refer to a natural colored look of carpeting.
+Berber - Term popularly used to refer to a natural coloured look of carpeting.
 This style has been developed commercially by carpet manufacturers.
 Berber is more accurately or traditionally defined as a group of North African tribespeople who crafted rugs of handspun yarn from the undyed wool of local sheep.

 Binding - Band or strip sewn over a carpet edge to protect, strengthen or decorate it.